Skip to content

 1. Empower and engage your employees

-Many leaders have been collaborating with their teams by being transparent about the situation and working with everyone to brainstorm ideas and solutions on how to move forward.
-Transparent, open collaboration empowers employees to bring diverse perspectives, experiences, and ideas to leadership, be engaged with the work and future of the organization, as well as help the organization be strategically agile.
+Transparent, open collaboration empowers employees to bring diverse perspectives, experiences, and ideas to leadership; be engaged with the work and future of the organization; as well as help the organization be strategically agile.

 This approach empowers employees to be invested in the collaborative success of their organization, prevent leaders from feeling isolated and solely responsible for the future of the organization, and allows for greater opportunities for innovation and adaptability.
 By engaging your employees, you will be creating a culture of shared ownership and responsibility throughout the organization.